callstack/reassure/README.md

 ### My first perf test!

-Reassure uses Jest in order to run its performance tests which are written using React-Native-Testing-Library with addition of performance specific functions.
+Reassure uses Jest in order to run its performance tests which are written using React Native Testing Library with addition of performance specific functions.
 With that in mind, the syntax should already be familiar to you, let us consider the following example test: